backbonelabs/backbone-mobile/README.md

 ```

 Ask another dev for the keystore file and the store and key passwords, and fill in the passwords for the last two lines.
 Place the keystore file in the `android/app` folder of the project.

+Similar to iOS, you can define environment variables specific to your machine when building/running the app.
+These variables are located in `android/app/build.gradle` under the `android.buildTypes.debug` property.
+You will most likely need to change the `API_SERVER_URL` value to the IP address that matches your machine (or where ever you are running the API server from).

 ## Versioning